johnnynienstedt/4S_Pitching/README.md

 # Shape+
 The physical characteristics of a pitch.
 Velocity, movement, and approach angles.

 The effects of pitch shape are felt most heavily when the batter swings.
-Pitches with good shape will induce swings and misses, foul balls, and poor contact more often than those that do not.
+Pitches with better shape will induce swings and misses, foul balls, and poor contact at a higher rate.
 This model uses the above predictors to model the likelihood of the following eight possible results of a swing:
  - swing and miss
  - foul ball
  - ball in play